-Mumbai-based Aesana Bhuta was always intrigued by the concept of photographs right from childhood.
-As someone who loved collecting memories in the form of photos because it helped her identify with the stories behind them, Bhuta decided to pursue photography professionally.
-She studied the concepts and entered the field with an understanding that there not only was massive competition but also she would need to constantly better her skills and adapt to changes the creative world faces especially when it comes to social media.
-At 24, Bhuta's portfolio of fashion photography carries a varied experience of having worked with celebrities across television, modelling and the film industry.
-She now aims to enhance her skill and move up a notch by taking up film photography seriously.
+Mumbai-based Aesana Bhuta was always intrigued by the concept of photography right from childhood.
+As someone who loved collecting memories in the form of photos, because it helped her identify with the stories behind them, Bhuta decided to pursue photography professionally.
+She studied the concepts and entered the field with an understanding that there not only was massive competition but also that she would need to constantly better her skills and adapt to changes the creative world faces especially when it comes to social media.
+Bhuta's portfolio of fashion photography carries a varied experience of having worked with celebrities across television, modelling and the film industry.
+She now aims to enhance her skills and move up a notch by taking film photography seriously.

 In an interview with SheThePeople, Aesana Bhuta discusses her profession, her creative process, what it means to work as a young woman in the entertainment world, and why the industry still needs to up its game when it comes to gender equality behind the camera.